Caring For Clients Since 1958

 • Psychological tests conducted by licensed psychologists and psychiatrists.

-Often, office notes from doctors are not sufficient objective medical evidence.
+Often, office notes from doctors are not sufficient.
 Doctors document your subjective complaints and take those into account to treat you.
-However, your insurance company will not consider subjective evidence or medical evidence that is based on subjective complaints.
-You must have a record of objective evidence in order to prove that you are disabled.
+However, your insurance company may not properly credit subjective evidence or medical evidence that is based on subjective complaints.
+That doesn’t mean you are not disabled, but it does mean that you need more support for your claim.
+Of course there are certain disability conditions which cannot be established by objective evidence.
+In these circumstances the doctors clinical evaluation is paramount.

 Vocational Evidence

-In order to prove your last date worked and that you are unable to perform job duties, you must provide your insurance company with vocational evidence.
-Vocational evidence may be obtained from your employer, industry standards, witness statements, and doctors.
 Your employer can easily provide information regarding your last date worked and a description of your job duties.
 Once those duties are established, it is your responsibility to prove that you are unable to perform them.
-If the duties provided by your employer are not complete, you may need to supplement your actual job description with industry standards.
+This generally requires your physician to establish “restrictions and limitations” which make it impossible to do your work.
+If the duties provided by your employer are not complete, you may need to supplement your actual job description with your own experience.

 Your doctor can provide an assessment of your functional capacity in order to show that you are unable to perform your job duties.
 Some of the objective medical tests that your doctor performs can be utilized to show that you are incapable of performing job duties.
-However, your doctor may also complete a functional capacity evaluation form, which can be provided by your insurance company, to fully describe your abilities and inabilities.
+However, your doctor may also complete a functional capacity evaluation (“FCE”), which can be provided to your insurance company, to fully describe your restrictions and limitations.

 FAQs Regarding ERISA Disability Plans

-Many people associate ERISA with retirement plans but it also applies to other employer-provided benefits, including your employer-provided life and health group disability insurance.
-Here disability lawyers in New York and New Jersey answer some of your frequently asked questions regarding ERISA disability life and health insurance.
+Many people associate ERISA with retirement plans but it also applies to other employer-provided benefits, including your employer-provided group life, health and disability insurance.
+Here disability lawyers at Uscher, Quiat, Uscher & Russo answer some of your frequently asked questions regarding ERISA disability life and health insurance.

 What is ERISA?